-These portraits were painted in May 1811 and are watercolour, gouache and bodycolour on ivory.
-They depict Francis-William Digweed, James Digweed, and his wife, Mary-Susannah Lyford.
+These three miniatures depict Francis-William Digweed, James Digweed, and his wife, Mary-Susannah Lyford.
 James had become the curate at Steventon in 1798.
 Susannah was cousin to Giles-King Lyford, the surgeon in Winchester who attended Jane Austen in her last illness.